PSMA/BuildingGrabber/README.md

 [![Build Status](https://img.shields.io/badge/version-1.0.0-brightgreen.svg)](https://semver.org/)

-Building Grabber is a tool to pull down building footprints and other associated attributes form the PSMA Beta Buildings API.
+Building Grabber is a tool to pull down building footprints and other attributes from the PSMA Beta Buildings API.

 ## Requirements